 Exit the current terminal and log in again to use the docker commands without

-To test the docker installation let’s go through some of the basic docker operations.
+To test the docker installation on Ubuntu, let’s go through some of the basic docker operations.

 Pull a Docker Base Image

 Now we have docker installed on the host.
 Let’s try to pull the latest ubuntu base image from the docker hub using the following docker command.

 Verify the downloaded image using the following docker command.
 It will list all the downloaded and created images in the local repository.

 To check if Docker is enabled on boot, execute the following command.

 Now we have the latest ubuntu docker image in our host.
 Let’s create an interactive container named “test” from the ubuntu image using the following command.